drcdev/flutter_fhir/README.md

 8. For all others (many-to-many relationships), even if there are multiple tables referencing multiple rows in a second table, or one table with multiple lists each referencing multiple rows in a second table will all be treated the same.
 Bridge tables will be created, entitled originalTable_field_secondTable.
-It will have a unique id field, a foreign key called originalTable_fieldId and secondTableId.
+It will have a unique id field, and two foreign keys called originalTablefieldId and secondTableId.
 9. Work in progress, obviously, so some of this will change as I learn why not to do some things.
 10. 4 primitive tables for lists of same,
     -uri with canonical and uri columns